Office culture

 Many companies across the globe may need to shift to remote work, and quickly, given the growing concern over the coronavirus.

-Amazon's high-performance culture, with its focus on customers, data, and outcomes, is supported by a unique annual planning process.
-Leaders and teams are incentivized to think big while supporting cross-divisional goals.
+Amazon's unique annual planning process incentivizes leaders and teams to think big while supporting cross-divisional goals

 Many of us are limited by our work personas and wish we could be more authentic with our colleagues.
 Increasingly, we hear people advocate for bringing "our whole self" to work, but what are the limits of that advice and when is authenticity actually damaging to a team?